carpenterx/Readme-Generator/README.md

 - [ ] see if it is possible to show an adorner (like a tab keyboard key image) at the current cursor position when tab expansion is available
 - [ ] maybe add a check icon if a section in the selected sections list hass no placeholder values in its body
 - [x] the readme output should probably not be editable
+- [ ] maybe allow creating new readme templates from the main page